computational-python/classes/talk.md

 ## Using objects in a program

-* creating an **instance** of an object in a program
+* creating an **instance** of the class in a program

 ~~~python
 p = Person("Adam", "Smith")
 ~~~

-* accessing instance attributes in a program
+* accessing and modifying instance attributes

 ~~~python
 p.given_name = 'John'
 ~~~

-* calling instance methods in a program
+* calling instance methods

 ~~~python
 p.display_person()